 And SVWC alumni Congressman John Lewis and Andrew Aydin received the National Book Award for Young People’s Literature for their graphic novel, MARCH: BOOK THREE.
 For a complete list of winners, click HERE.

 Several SVWC alumni were honored in a White House ceremony on September 22 by President Barack Obama.
 Abraham Verghese, James McBride, and Isabel Wilkerson were among those recognized for the work they have done to deepen the nation’s understanding of the humanities and broaden our citizens’ engagement with history, literature, languages, philosophy, and other humanities subjects.
 Find out more by reading the PRESS RELEASE or watching the VIDEO.

-The former U.S. Poet Laureate has released his 12th volume of poetry.
+The former U.S. Poet Laureate has released his 12th volume of poetry, THE RAIN IN PORTUGAL.
 Click HERE to find out why he has been called “America’s favorite poet” by The Wall Street Journal.

 A revised and updated version of David’s popular guide to the machines and technology of our ever-changing world has finally arrived.
 Take a look HERE at all that the book has to offer.

 Along with her co-author, Merrill Stubbs, Amanda has released an inspiring new cookbook, FOOD 52 A NEW WAY TO DINNER, with strategies for creating delicious home-cooked meals all week long.
 Get inspired and motivated to try it yourself HERE.